 Data Analytics and AI

 Data Integration technology is changing.
 Not only is technology changing, but the entire architecture is changing, indeed the whole landscape is changing.
-As the data integration landscape changes, there are new products and features (such as data lineage, master data management, big data integration, cloud integration, easy to use interface, etc.) available that you need to take advantage of in order to stay competitive.
+As the data integration landscape changes, there are new products and features (such as data lineage, master data management, big data integration, cloud integration, easy-to-use interface, etc.) available that you need to take advantage of in order to stay competitive.

 The proliferation of different data integration platforms in the organization presents a major pain area, causing enterprises to look at the benefits of migrating from legacy ETLs in order to consolidate on a modern tool.
 So, Let’s check out Why you should consider migrating from one ETL to another ETL.